 There’s a lot of pressure and expectations on a new communications person at a church.
 How do you handle the stress and pressure, especially for someone just learning the ropes?

 Karina: The only way to handle the stress and pressure that comes with communications ministry is to maintain and set a healthy and sustainable pace.
 Managing church communication projects can be madness.
 You are constantly bombarded with new projects from ministry leaders and at the same time are working on church-wide communication programs and events.
-Things will stack up and if you let them they can have control over you.
+Things will stack up, and if you let them they can have control over you.
 Balance your ministry life by setting a healthy and sustainable pace.
-Take care of yourself; guard your time, your heart and relationship with Jesus.
+Take care of yourself; guard your time, your heart and your relationship with Jesus.
 Make it a ritual to unplug on a regular basis.